icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 See also Jeck's "APPENDIX C—THE ORIGIN AND INTERPRETATION OF HORIZONTAL EXTENT SPECIFICATIONS AND THE LWC FACTOR CURVES IN 14 CFR PARTS 25 AND 29 APPENDIX C" in DOT/FAA/30-7 for more information.
-It does not address specifically why the value is not 1 at 17.4 nmi, nor how to interpolate within it, but it has much useful, detailed information.
+It does not address specifically how to interpolate within it, but it has much useful, detailed information.

 The final paragraph is included here: